 I wanted my six-year-old to have both in front of him so he could begin making comparisons.

 RELATED: Want an entire collection of kid activities for the home?
-We have that!
+I love this list.

 How do you teach 3D shapes in Kindergarten?

-We want Kindergarteners to name shapes regardless of their orientations or overall size correctly.
+We want Kindergarteners to correctly name shapes regardless of their orientations or overall size.
 We also want Kindergarteners to analyze and compare two- and three-dimensional shapes.

 Children are to recognize the number of sides and vertices/corners.
 When my six-year-old finished building his shape, he counted the sides and vertices and marked them on a sticky note.

-Here, we are asking our child to model shapes in the world by building shapes from popsicle sticks and playdough.
+Here, with this kindergarten shape build, we ask our child to model shapes in the world by building shapes from popsicle sticks and playdough.

 RELATED: Working with playdough is a fantastic way to improve pencil grip.
-Read about the ages and stages of pencil grip here.
+Read about the ages and stages of pencil grip.

 Some craft sticks had stickers from previous activities, and that is okay.
 If you have some already in your stash, use them!